sindresorhus/got/documentation/tips.md

 ### Electron `net` module is not supported

+**Note:** Got v12 and later is an ESM package, but Electron does not yet support ESM.
+So you need to use Got v11.

 Got doesn't support the `electron.net` module.
 It's missing crucial APIs that are available in Node.js.\
 While Got used to support `electron.net`, it got very unstable and caused many errors.